LitterBrother-Xiao/Bidirectional-LLM/README.md

    - `output-prefix`: set your processed data file.
    - `group-size`: set your processed text length.

-2. train the bi-directional LLM by running ```bash scripts/training/pretrain.sh``` with setting several parameters.
+2. train the bi-directional LLM by running ```bash scripts/training/pretrain.sh``` with setting several parameters:
    Most parameters are the same as those in official [`Megatron-LM`](https://github.com/NVIDIA/Megatron-LM) and [`Megatron-Deepspeed`](https://github.com/microsoft/Megatron-DeepSpeed) codebase, we list the additional parameters to support bi-directional training here.
    #### Training related: different ways to train the bi-directional LLM.
    - `has-sentence-split`: include this if you need split the sentence to perform as conditional training.